thosgood/thosgood.github.io/content/blog/2019-09-05-day-convolution-part-3.md

 and this somehow looks like a coend, but I have no idea (nor, really, the time (nor, really, the skill) to properly think about) how to make this formal.
 Any ideas?

-**UPDATE 27/09/19.** As always, I asked the lovely people of Twitter whether they could shed any light on what I meant here.
+**Edit.** _(27/09/19)_ As always, I asked the lovely people of Twitter whether they could shed any light on what I meant here.
 As always, I got some great replies:

 ![sclv](/assets/post-images/2019-09-05-day-convolution-part-3-sclv.png)
 ![emi1ypi](/assets/post-images/2019-09-05-day-convolution-part-3-emi1ypi.png)